 Fourth generation musician, Navid started playing the violin at the age of 5 and grew up admiring the music of Paganini, Tchaikovsky and Beethoven.
 During his childhood he fell in love with movies and at the age of 15 started composing music and learning harmony, counterpoint and composition skills.
 After graduating from Madrid Royal Conservatory with a degree in Violin Performance he got a scholarship to attend Berklee College of Music in Boston, where he double majored in Film Scoring and Composition, graduating cum laude.
 At Berklee, Navid participated in master classes with well-known Hollywood film composers Alan Silvestri, John Powell, David Newman and Klaus Badelt among others.
 He also specialized in modern violin techniques learning celtic, bluegrass and jazz, taking master classes with fiddler Mark O’Connor and performing at Kennedy Center in Washington, D.C.
 After this he moved to Los Angeles and interned at Remote Control Productions, film music studio run by Hans Zimmer, where he worked for composer Henry Jackman.
 He also attended master classes with well-known Hollywood composers John Williams, Thomas Newman and Johann Johannsson.

-In the US Navid Hejazi is part of Zoo Creatives since 2012, a film music post production studio run by composer Nima Fakhrara.
+In the US Navid Hejazi has worked since 2012 with Zoo Creatives, a film music post production studio run by composer Nima Fakhrara.
 Navid is also co-founder of Game Music Town, a company that specializes in creating audio for video games and mobile apps.
 Navid has worked on games by developers such as Capcom, Lucasfilm Games and Quantic Dreams among others, with releases on PS4, Xbox One and Nintendo Switch.